- New mandatory public health measures in effect April 6.

 Weed and pest control

-For more information on policies and bylaws about grasshoppers, clubroot, fusarium and other pests and diseases, please visit the ASB Municipal Policies and Bylaws.
+For policies and bylaws on grasshoppers, clubroot, fusarium and other pests and diseases, visit ASB bylaws and policies for municipalities.

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)